 Why are the stilts on the houses unusually high?
 The phenomenon around Tonle Sap Lake is that it changes directions twice a year.
 Fed by the Mekong River (floating market post here), during summer’s wet season, the river can grow 20 km beyond it’s normal size and anywhere from 2-10m deep.
 During dry season, it reverse direction, making the stilts make the houses look like towering cranes soaring overhead.

-The three impressive floating villages of Tonle Sap
+The 3 floating villages of Tonle Sap Lake

 The three noteworthy villages are Chong Khneas, Kampong Phluk and Kampong Khleang.
 While Chong Khneas is mostly Vietnamese and a tourist trap.
 Although it may not be the most picturesque, it’s the closest to Siem Reap, which makes it a easy day trip for tourists.
 A two hour boat ride leaves from Chong Khneas dock and costs around $10/person.
 Meanwhile, Kampong Phluk (read Jack & Jill’s travel adventure here), mostly Khmer, consists of three villages.
 The villagers’ homes are comprised of stilted houses raised about 6 meters high.
 Surrounded by mangrove forests, during wet season residents live in their stilted homes, but when dry season rolls around and houses are far from the ground, residents build temporary floating homes on the water.
 Lastly, Kampong Khleang sits 35 km southeast (and the furthest) from Siem Reap.
 There, houses are raised to 10 meters and the population is 10 times that of Kampong Phluk, making it the largest community.

 Boat scams to Tonle Sap Villages: How much does it cost?